-The beloved Blenheim apricot tree (Prunus armeniaca “Blenheim”) has been grown in the Santa Clara Valley — better known as Silicon Valley — of California for over 100 years.
+The beloved Blenheim apricot tree (Prunus armeniaca “Blenheim”) has been grown in California’s Santa Clara Valley — better known as Silicon Valley — for over 100 years.

 As less and less land is available for agriculture, production of Blenheim apricots has been drastically reduced.
-Many apricot aficionados praise its perfect balance of aromatics and apricot flavor, and sweetness and acidity and its flavor that stands up to drying.
+Many apricot aficionados praise its perfect balance of aromatics and apricot flavor, sweetness and acidity, and flavor that stands up to drying.
 The aroma of Blenheim apricots is often compared to honeysuckle.

 History of the Blenheim Apricot Tree

 The few Santa Clara county Blenheim apricot growers who are still in business compare their apricots to Pinot Noir.
-They make a point of picking Blenheims only when they are ripe — never with a tinge of green — and selling them in local farmer’s markets to enthusiastic fans.
+They pick Blenheims only when they are ripe — never with a tinge of green — and sell them in local farmer’s markets to enthusiastic fans.
 But there is no reason Blenheims can’t be grown in any compatible climate.

 Blenheim Apricot Tree and Fruit Characteristics